-Concurrently with those significant events, the Board is continuing to develop an expanded strategic plan encapsulating objectives and policies which will provide greater benefits for the Foundation, its Members and Rugby in general.
-This strategic plan continues to be developed and implemented by the Board in a manner which will be in furtherance of the Primary Object of the Foundation and Rugby in general, and, incidentally (but importantly), in the interests of the Foundation's strong and supportive Member base, which is still regarded by the Board as being essential to pursuing and achieving the Primary Object.
+Concurrently with those significant events, the Board is formulating an expanded strategic plan encapsulating objectives and policies which will provide greater benefits for the Foundation, its Members and Rugby in general.
+This strategic plan will be implemented by the Board in a manner which will be in furtherance of the Primary Object of the Foundation and Rugby in general, and, incidentally (but importantly), in the interests of the Foundation's strong and supportive Member base, which is still regarded by the Board as being essential to pursuing and achieving the Primary Object.